-The intimate Bauer Palladio Hotel and Spa was originally a 16th-century convent designed by the great Renaissance architect Andrea Palladio.
-Now part of the famed Bauer hotel group, it retains a tranquillity bolstered by its setting away from central Venice, on the island of Giudecca.
-As the hotel’s name suggests, the emphasis is on wellness, with an extensive spa set over two floors and eight rooms.
-Every imaginable treatment is available, including exfoliation, volcanic clay body masks, steam detoxification and a variety of massages.
-It’s even possible to receive a massage in the lush garden, which is one of the largest private green spaces in the city.
+This 16th-century convent, designed by the great Renaissance architect Andrea Palladio and now part of the Bauer hotel group, retains a tranquillity bolstered by a setting away from Central Venice, on the island of Giudecca.
+As the name suggests, the emphasis is on wellness, with an extensive spa set over two floors and eight rooms.
+Every treatment imaginable is available, including exfoliation, volcanic clay body masks, steam detoxification and a variety of massages.
+It’s even possible to have a massage in the lush garden, one of the largest private green spaces in the city.

 Once the home of the aristocratic Sagredo family, the Ca’ Sagredo Hotel is for art lovers.
 Every inch of this 15th-century palazzo is brimming with fine details, making a stay here akin to sleeping in a museum.
-The canal-facing Library Suite retains its floor-to-ceiling bookshelves that once held the collection of Zaccaria Sagredo, an 18th-century patron of the arts, and the Art Suite is a masterpiece of 18th-century stucco.
-The hotel gained international attention as the site of Lorenzo Quinn’sSupport sculpture, a pair of giant hands that became a defining image of the 2017 Venice Biennale.
+The canal-facing Library Suite retains the floor-to-ceiling bookshelves that once held the collection of Zaccaria Sagredo, an 18th-century patron of the arts; and the Art Suite is a masterpiece of 18th-century stucco.
+The hotel gained international attention as the site of Lorenzo Quinn’s Support sculpture, a giant pair of hands that became a defining image of the 2017 Venice Biennale.

 Sheree Hooker and Ellie Hurley contributed additional reporting to this article.